How to install an Ajax camera for better AI recognition

 Overlapping objects in a crowded scene can decrease recognition accuracy.
 Thus, some objects will likely not be detected if overlapping.

-Humans should be in the most upright position for the best recognition.
+People should be in the most upright position for the best recognition.

 Lighting impacts